ilightshow/privacy-policy/policy.md

 ## Summary 📝

-Your privacy is important to me (Nicolas Anjoran 🙋‍♂️).
+- Privacy is important to me (Nicolas Anjoran 🙋‍♂️)
+- **I DO NOT SELL YOUR DATA**

-iLightShow only collects the minimum amount of data required to run the app/service.
+- iLightShow only collects the minimum amount of data required to run the app/service

-Most of the data used by the app is not collected at all and only used locally on your device (like music playback or microphone audio levels).
+- Most of the data used by the app is not collected at all and only used locally on your device (like music playback or microphone audio levels)

-If you have any question, feel free to reach out to me at contact@ilightshow.net.
+- If you have any question, feel free to reach out to me at contact@ilightshow.net

-<br><br><hr>
+<br><hr>

 ## What data do we collect, why and how do we collect it?